 India has already surpassed its 2022 target of installing 175 GW of renewable energy capacity.

-The government has implemented a number of policies to support the growth of renewable energy, including the National Solar Mission and the National Wind Energy Programme.
+The government has implemented several policies to support the growth of renewable energy, including the National Solar Mission and the National Wind Energy Programme.

 The renewable energy sector is expected to create millions of jobs in India.